 Our whole culture is built on feedback.
 At every Morning Meeting, after every lunch and at every line-up we reflect back on how the day has gone and the key highlights in learning.
 Everything we do is rooted in our three core values.
 Our teachers are fair and have real respect for their learners as people with ideas of their own.
 Their expertise earns the trust of learners; they are extremely hard-working, flexible and take every opportunity to maximise learning.

-The school library is open daily, after the school day, for students to access.
+The school library is open daily for students to access.